 The "Carga interna media" (CFI) of the building is obtained by weighting the average internal load of each space by its usable area.
 The resulting value is expressed in W/m².

-Thermal integrity testing is not required if robust and traceable quality control processes are in place during construction

-As of December 2021; Periodic review to be conducted every year, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution.
+As of November 2024 with December 2022 data; Periodic review to be conducted every year, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution.

-As of September 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution of the national building stock (including existing buildings, newly constructed buildings, and those that have undergone renovations).
+As of November 2024; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution of the national building stock (including existing buildings, newly constructed buildings, and those that have undergone renovations).